zhangzh-orange/learning_github_temp/README.md

 7. Sometimes when we commit code to our branch, the main branch's code have has some updates.
 We need to synchronize the main branch and our own branch, and check if our own update still work.

+7.1 Update our local main branch:

+7.1.1 Switch to the main branch:

+git checkout main

+7.1.2 Update, synchronize the remote main branch to our local main branch:

+git pull origin master

+7.2 Update our own -feature branch:

+git checkout <my-feature>

+git rebase main # synchronize the main branch to our own -feature branch

+If rebase conflict occurs, we need to choose which one to remain manually.

+7.3 Push rebase code to github (force)

+git push -f origin <my-feature>

+8. Pull request, merge your code to main branch (feature branch holder do this on github)

+9. Squash and merge (main branch holder do this on github)

+10.